MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 I'm mainly interested in the research of Natural Language Processing, with a special interest in commonsense reasoning.

-I also participated researches in data mining with the combination of other field's knowledge such as environment and energy.
+[//]: # (I also participated researches in data mining with the combination of other field's knowledge such as environment and energy.)

 [//]: # (In general, I'm aspired to answer the following questions: How can we build deep learning models to)